lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - Algorithm design
  - Hardware resource allocation

 One of the most important features available to the algorithm design process is thread identification.
-Each thread has a unique identifier in the form of a tuple of (non-negative) integer values, with a single tuple containing at most three elements.
+Each thread has a unique (local) identifier in the form of a tuple of (non-negative) integer values, with a single tuple containing at most three elements.
 The amount of elements that a tuple contains can be controlled by the programmer and represents the "dimension", mimicking dimensions encountered in the underlying physics or mathematics problem that the algorithms tries to model.
 Even though this thread identifier appears to be very similar to a coordinate system, it differs significantly because the threads are not an ordered set.
-This means that the thread with identifier "(1,1,1)" does not need to be adjacent to thread "(1,1,2)", making it impossible to rely on an ordering in the algorithm design.
+In a one dimensional setting, this would mean that the thread with identifier "(1)" does not need to be adjacent to thread "(2)", making it impossible to rely on an ordering in the algorithm design.

-Hardware resource allocation is the second mayor aspect of the thread hierarchy, which is where "blocks" and "grids" come into the equation.
+Hardware resource allocation is the second mayor aspect of the thread hierarchy, which is where blocks and grids come into the equation.
 Their main purpose is to allocate threads to the hardware constrained partitioning of the device memory pool.

 ###### Blocks and grids

 Grids are the highest level of the thread hierarchy, and as such represent the highest level of memory pool partitioning.
 The massively parallel nature of GPGPU applications allows many of them to efficiently employ multiple GPUs, which requires a method to divide the workload.
-Grids fill this need by assigning the threads generated by the kernel to a grid, one for each GPU in the system.
+Grids fill this need by assigning the threads generated by the kernel to a grid, one for each GPU (memory pool) in the system.

-Each segment of the workload is called a "grid"
+Blocks, or cooperative thread arrays (CTA) as the PTX documentation calls them, represent the second level of thread hierarchy and serve to divide the resources of a single GPU.
+Blocks containing threads are assigned (at runtime) to an available resource slot, which corresponds to an idle GPU core.
+If multiple blocks are assigned to the same core, they are executed using a time slicing strategy.

+Each core of a GPU has a modest amount of local memory, which can be accessed by the threads running on that particular core, but are inaccessible to threads that run on a different core.
+This shared memory can, among other things, be used to communicate between threads.
+This local communication path is a lot faster than communication via the (global) GPU memory, making it paramount to assign threads that need to communicate to each other to the same block.

+The threads contained in a grid are assigned to a number of blocks.
+Each block has a unique identifier, which like threads consists of a tuple of (non-negative) integer values with at most three elements.
+This means that the global thread identification contains at most 7 values; one for the grid identifier, at most three for the block identifier and at most three for the local thread identifier.
+The division of threads among the blocks of a single grid is not a responsibility of the programmer, as he/she only has implicit control.

 OpenCL: "work group" is equivalent to "block" and "NDRange" is equivalent to "grid".